ADCC Submission Fighting World Championship: History

-For the future of the event the organizer Mo Jassim has plans for adding more women's divisions and allowing reigning absolute champions to compete in weight-classes despite being booked for the main event superfight.
+Mo Jassim took over as head organizer ready for ADCC 2019 and has since made sweeping changes to the organization.
+He announced that he had plans for adding more women's divisions and allowing reigning absolute champions to compete in weight-classes despite being booked for the main event superfight.
 It was announced in 2020 that for the first time in the competition's history, there would be more than two years between editions due to the setbacks suffered as a result of the COVID-19 pandemic.
-The 2021 edition of the ADCC World Championships would then take place in 2022 instead.
+The 2021 edition of the ADCC World Championships would then take place in 2022 instead, and would still be helmed by Jassim.
+After the success of the 2022 ADCC World Championship, it was announced that Jassim would return for the 2024 ADCC World Championship be the first person to operate as head organizer for three editions.
+The 2022 edition took place in front of 13,000 fans in attendance at the Thomas & Mack Center in Las Vegas.